nhayward/revpit/user/pages/02.editors/sione-aeschliman/bio.md

 **What do you expect from writers during the #RevPit revision process, including communication?**

-I expect my author to put **at least** as much time and energy into the editing process as I do, to communicate clearly and in a timely manner about their expectations and their process, and to meet the deadlines we agree on.
-The author I choose to work with will need to be available and have the time, energy, and dedication to work their butt of in order to make the most of our 5 weeks together.
-Because this process is so intense, I recommend that authors talk to their friends and/or family before deciding to submit so they can be sure they'll have the support they need to engage fully for the 5 weeks.
+In order to make the most of our 5 weeks together, my author will need to be to be ready to dive back into editing the big-picture elements of their manuscript, be willing put at least as much time and energy into their work as I do, communicate clearly and in a timely manner about their expectations and their process, ask questions when my suggestions don’t resonate, and meet the deadlines we agree on.

 **What hobbies do you have outside of writing and editing?**